V-Team-Development/hungry_dungeon_ttrpg/characters/talents.md

 Active: as an action for 30 energy, cast a featherweight effect on a target of your choosing.
 This target gains 20 carry weight multiplied by your spellcasting modifier for 10 turns.

+On Upgrade: Increase carry weight per modifier (base is 20) by 5.

 ### Futa